jaegerwells/MSDS422/README.md

 While we have not fully deployed the models in question, but we would follow industrty standard approaches to machine learning model deployment.
 This includes first choosing the deployment environment best suited to the needs of the project and other requirements.
 This could be utilizing environments such as AWS, Azure, or Google Cloud.

-Next we would have to package the model and it's dependences into a container and then deploy the container.
+Next we would have to package the model and it's dependencies into a container and then deploy the container.
 Containerization methods allow for a model, runtime environment, and it's dependencies are packaged together to ensure reproducibility.
 From there we would need to set up monitoring to ensure there aren't any issues and maintanence (Logunva 2023).

 # Findings and Conclusions